 IC can cause several complications, including:

-- reduced bladder capacity due to stiffening of the bladder wall
+- reduced bladder capacity due to stiffening of

-- difficulties with relationships and sexual intimacy
+- barriers to relationships and sexual intimacy

 - sleep disturbances